 On this Elementor post, there are only 4 sections available for our script to target.
 The third section in particular (see screenshot below) contains over 9000px high worth of content.
 Elementor is wrapping a majority of that post’s content within that one section.
 Because of the sheer size, all of that content can’t be seen by our script.

 It’s typical for builders to nest your content really far within your post’s HTML.
-In this screenshot of the Elementor post builder below, you can see how deep the majority of your posts content is nested away from that initial content container.
+In this screenshot of the Elementor post builder below, the majority of the content is nested away from that initial content container.

 While we could attempt to target that 3rd section for in-content ads, there’s no guarantee that selector would work across all current and future posts.
 It’s likely that your content will appear within different sections throughout the different posts on your site, depending on how your posts are set up.